realizator/stereopi-fisheye-robot/buster-opencv-notice.md

 ### Critical notice!
 In the latest Raspbian kernels stereoscopic support has been occasionally broken by implementing new AWB algorithm.
 You can read some details [here](https://github.com/raspberrypi/firmware/issues/1253).
-Our Raspbian image provided has no such a problem (as it is based on older kernel), but you can get it after 'apt-get upgrade' or 'rpi-update'.
+Our Raspbian image provided has no such a problem (as it is based on older kernel).

-Current solution: after boot run once this command before accessing your cameras:
+The solution (obsolete): after boot run once this command before accessing your cameras:
 ```
 sudo vcdbg set awb_mode 0
 ```
 This will turn AWB algo to the previous mode, and stereo works again untill next reboot.
 So run this command after reboot, or add it to your autorun script.

-19 of April, 2020 update:
-sudo rpi-update now fix this stereoscopic issue.
+New solution (recommended):

+`sudo rpi-update`

+As of 19 of April, 2020, issue is fixed in the latest firmware update.
+So just use rpi-update.

-# Installing OpenCV 3.4.3 on raspbian Buster without breaking stereoscopic mode:
+# Installing OpenCV 3.x or 4.x on Raspbian Buster:

 #### 1. Download Raspbian Buster and write image to your micro SD card.